keldefrawy/keldefrawy.github.io/_rd_articles/last-transfer-window.md

 published: true
 dek: The scarce resource is an overlap between people who carry the tacit practices of durable laboratories and people building the next scientific toolchain.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review narrowed the replaceable-equipment claim and preserved the bounded, non-countdown urgency argument.
+revision_summary: Added a category-aware FFRDC transfer audit and distinguished engineering capability from loss of protected technical initiative.
-reading_time: 14
+reading_time: 17
 central_claim: The opportunity to build a successor is bounded by one institutional generation of apprenticeship and joint work; money can often replace commodity equipment faster than it can recreate dispersed judgment, trust, and technical memory, while unique facilities may themselves take years to rebuild.
 claim_status: Urgency hypothesis supported by workforce and R&D-team evidence, without a precise countdown or laboratory-specific retirement forecast
 hero_image: /assets/images/rd-ratchet/articles/article-14-last-transfer-window.webp